Friday, November 11, 2011

 Chapter 9: Novitiation

-So I've thought of novitiation when I hit the 50-60s (assuming I do live that long), retired, and could contribute little to the society due to physical impediments.
+So I've thought of novitiation when I could contribute little to the society due to physical impediments (60s? if I do live that long).
 That's a good time to focus on developing myself mentally.
 I think what really entices me is:

-1. To put wordly pleasures & desires away - I'm somewhat up for such challenge (you know how in games we have Level 1,2,3 etc, getting stuck on personal pleasures & desires forever feels very level 1, getting stuck on level 1 feels very unadvancing, not growing to me; let me reach for the stars & greater heights ;)).
-I want to challenge the common assumption that greed and selfishness is part of human nature.
-I'll be an experiment :)
+1. To be able to understand pleasures & desires - I'm somewhat up for such challenge (if we are aware of the possibilities of another game map, playing pacman or a bumblebee stuck in the same map feels very unadvancing, not pushing the boundaries; instead, let me reach for the stars & greater heights ;)).
+I want to challenge the common assumption that greed and self-centeredness is part of human nature.
+Let me be an experiment - to be the best human being possible :) Perhaps, then, I may be able to inspire others.

-2. To be able to explore to the depths of my mind & deplore the nature of all things.
+2. To be able to explore to the depths of my mind & explore the nature of all things.

-Let me go back, to delve into the depth and nature of my mind, all things, the universe. :D
+Let me go back, to delve into the depth and nature of my mind, of all things; thereby, the universe. :D

-3. To be able to do that with undeviating and unwavering focus.
+3. To be able to do that with unwavering focus.

 4. To be able to challenge myself to uphold good discipline/training.